Cambodia

 Accommodation

-• Takeo Province – Wanting an immersive and authentic Cambodian experience, we journeyed from Phnom Penh to Takeo Province by bus.
+• Takeo Province – We wanted an immersive and authentic small-town Cambodian experience, so we traveled from Phnom Penh to Takeo Province by bus.
 We spent 10 extraordinary days at the Meas Family Homestay (affiliate link), which is located in a rural community called Angk Ta Saom, about 70 km (43 miles) southwest of Phnom Penh.
 This was one of the highlights of our three weeks in Cambodia — if not the highlight!
-Owners Siphen and Mach, who are both educators, introduced us to activities in their community.
+Owners Siphen and Mach, who are both educators, introduced us to several activities in their community.
 We learned how to thresh rice, we visited high school and college English classes, and we accompanied Siphen to the local fresh market.
 The homemade meals were fantastic too!
 (We feasted on freshwater lobster, tropical fruit, coconut shakes, and dishes incorporating rice grown in the area.)

 With our exceptional hosts, Siphen and Mach.

-Meas Family Homestay Ang Kro-Som Commune,Tram Kork District, Angk Ta Saom, Takeo Province Cambodia
+The entryway of the Meas Family Homestay in Ang Kro-Som Commune,Tram Kork District, Angk Ta Saom, Takeo Province Cambodia is visible.
+There is a metal gate, a flower-filled garden, and an inviting house with an open porch.

 The Meas Family Homestay in Ang Kro-Som, Takeo Province.